-557 Soviet Literature II (1953-present) (3)

-De-Stalinization of Soviet culture, the reappropriation of Russia's literary past, and new directions in contemporary literature.
+557 Soviet Literature II (1953-present) (3) De-Stalinization of Soviet culture, the reappropriation of Russia's literary past, and new directions in contemporary literature.

-575 Socialist Realism (3) The course examines the origins, doctrine, and ideology of socialist realism, the predominant, and officially prescribed, aesthetic of Soviet literature.
+575 Socialist Realism (3) The course examines the origins, doctrine, and ideology of socialist realism, the predominant, and officially prescribed, aesthetic of Soviet turalism, Sociological school, and Bakhtin; theoretical approaches applied to specific literary texts.